githubEdit

 Code Example - Modifying child relative values

-The following created two Text objects.
+The following created two Textarrow-up-right objects.
 Both are attached to a PositionedObject, but only one calls ForceUpdateDependencies.
-Then the DisplayText is set to show each Text's absolute Y value.
+Then the DisplayText is set to show each Text'sarrow-up-right absolute Y value.
 Notice only the one which called ForceUpdateDependencies has a non-zero Y value.
 Add the following using statements:

 using FlatRedBall.Graphics;